Results 1 - 10

 , 1999

 "...
 We examine how animating a viewpoint change in a spatial information system affects a user’s ability to build a mental map of the information in the space.
 We found that animation improves users ' ability to reconstruct the information space, with no penalty on task performance time.
-We believe that ..."
+We believe ..."

 Abstract